telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForiOS.md

 Decrypt HTTPS Traffic from iOS Devices
 --------------------------------------

-1. Download the **Certificate Maker** plugin for Fiddler* from http://fiddler2.com/r/?FiddlerCertMaker.
+1. Download the [Certificate Maker plugin] for Fiddler.

 2. Install the **Certificate Maker** plugin.